Amplitudes for Astrophysicists: Known Knowns: Introduction

-In this article, the first of a series, we introduce the reader (who we will assume is an astrophysicist) to the main tools of the trade, the spinor-helicity formalism and the BCFW recursion relations\footnote{Named after its discoverers, Britto-Cachazo-Feng and Witten.}.
+In this article, we introduce the reader (who we will assume is an astrophysicist) to the main tools of the trade, the spinor-helicity formalism and the BCFW recursion relations\footnote{Named after its discoverers, Britto-Cachazo-Feng and Witten.}.
 In the interests of pedagogy, we do so with one of the benchmark problems in astrophysics, the gravitational lensing of light by a massive celestial body.
 Indeed, the example of gravitational lensing forms such an integral part of this paper that we might well have titled it ``Gravitational lensing, three ways".
-Not only is the answer to this problem known\footnote{This explains, incidentally, the reference to the Rumsfeld classification of knowledge in the title.} \cite{Einstein:1956zz}, but we are not even the first to frame the problem in terms of photon scattering \cite{Bjerrum-Bohr:2014zsa,Bjerrum-Bohr:2016hpa,Bjerrum-Bohr:2017dxw}.
+Not only is the answer to this problem known\footnote{This explains, incidentally, the reference to the Rumsfeld classification of knowledge in the title.} \cite{Einstein:1956zz}, but we are not even the first to frame the problem in terms of photon scattering \cite{Bjerrum-Bohr:2014zsa,Bjerrum-Bohr:2016hpa,Bjerrum-Bohr:2017dxw,Guevara:2017csg}.
+Other relevant works in the literature include the construction of radiating solutions by means of the classical double copy \cite{Goldberger:2016iau,Goldberger:2017frp} and of classical spacetimes from amplitudes \cite{Luna:2017dtq,Neill:2013wsa}, or also the application of quantum field theory techniques to gravitational lensing \cite{Jenkins:2014hza}.
 We are however, to the best of our knowledge, the first to embrace this new technology as a broadly applicable tool in astrophysics.
-To illustrate this, and as a trailer for a second forthcoming paper, in section 5.2 we use the BCFW relations to study the problem of gravitational wave lensing.
+To illustrate this, in section \ref{sec:gravscal} we use the BCFW relations to study the problem of gravitational wave lensing.

 This article is our attempt to expose an astrophysical audience with a modest background in quantum mechanics and general relativity (and a dash of quantum field theory would not hurt) to some of these powerful tools of contemporary field theory.
 Where at all possible, we will make available the necessary mathematical and physical ideas necessary to follow a particular argument in the main text.
 However, a detailed presentation of all the multitude nuances of these techniques is beyond the scope of this article.
 To compensate, we have appended to the main text a series of useful appendices that contain some relevant mathematics, physics, a glossary of terminology and a detailed list of references that we ourselves found useful.
 We would like to emphasize that this article is not a monograph on the topic, nor is it meant to be a comprehensive account of the latest developments, or even of the literature, in the field.
 It should be regarded simply as an invitation to a different way of thinking about problems, some old, some new, in astrophysics.